 5. ICANN and registries: the .ai precedent matters for future ccTLD policy.
 A two-letter country code generating $93M/year for a territory of 14,000 — while being marketed globally as an industry identifier — challenges the distinction between ccTLDs and gTLDs.
 As .ai demonstrates, the commercial value of a ccTLD can vastly exceed its geographic purpose.
 Future delegation and pricing policies should account for this reality.

-This analysis was conducted using the DomainsProject dataset, which continuously indexes domains across all 1,519 active TLDs in the IANA root zone.
-Dataset domain counts reflect active DNS crawling as of March 2026; registry registration figures are sourced from Domain Name Wire, Sherwood News, and Anguilla's 2026 government budget address.
+This analysis was conducted using the DomainsProject dataset, which continuously indexes hostnames across the 1,511 active TLDs in the IANA root zone (Russian-administered TLDs excluded).
+Dataset counts reflect the June 2026 snapshot and our 9 June 2026 A-record crawl; registry registration figures are sourced from Domain Name Wire, Sherwood News, and Anguilla's 2026 government budget address.
 Aftermarket data is from DNJournal, Sedo, and Afternic.
 AI venture funding figures are from Crunchbase and the OECD.
 Spam data is from Spamhaus Domain Reputation reports.
 Explore .ai statistics on our TLD statistics page, browse the full TLD dashboard, or access the complete dataset for your own research.